Workiva/react_testing_library/doc/migration_guides/expectations.md

 ## Queries as an Expectation

 You may have already worked through the [querying migration guide][querying-guide].
-If so, you're familiar with the three different ways to query:
+If so, you're familiar with the three different query categories:

-- `getBy{X}`
+- `getBy`
-- `queryBy{X}`
+- `queryBy`
-- `findBy{X}`
+- `findBy`

-and that some query APIs will fail the test and others will just return `null` if the query fails.
+and that `getBy` APIs will fail the test while others will just return `null` if the query fails.

-Because some queries will actually fail the test instead of returning nothing, those queries can be used as expectations all on their own.
+Because `getBy` will actually fail the test instead of returning nothing, those queries can be used as expectations all on their own.
 Below is an example differentiating how this would have worked in OverReact Test with how it works in RTL.

 <details>